Pumpjack

 It is used to mechanically lift liquid out of the well if there is not enough bottom hole pressure for the liquid to flow all the way to the surface.
 The arrangement is often used for onshore wells.
 Pumpjacks are common in oil-rich areas.

 Depending on the size of the pump, it generally produces 5 to 40 litre of liquid at each stroke.
 Often this is an emulsion of crude oil and water.
 Pump size is also determined by the depth and weight of the oil to remove, with deeper extraction requiring more power to move the increased weight of the discharge column (discharge head).

-A beam-type pumpjack converts the rotary motion of the motor to the vertical reciprocating motion necessary to drive the polished-rod and accompanying sucker rod and column (fluid) load.
+A beam-type pumpjack converts the rotary motion of the motor (usually an electric motor) to the vertical reciprocating motion necessary to drive the polished-rod and accompanying sucker rod and column (fluid) load.
 The engineering term for this type of mechanism is a walking beam.
 It was often employed in stationary and marine steam engine designs in the 18th and 19th centuries.

 Names

 A pumpjack is also called a beam pump, walking beam pump, horsehead pump, nodding donkey pump (donkey pumper), rocking horse pump, grasshopper pump, sucker rod pump, dinosaur pump, Big Texan pump, thirsty bird pump, hobby horse, or just pumping unit.

-“Their cross arms resembling the dipping heads of birds” may be the source of some of the common names.